Hmm … it looks like your browser is out of date.

 A person who has been granted custody of a minor by court order.

-This Health Care Authority (HCA) program includes all Medicaid benefits, including maternity benefits, maternity support services, and maternity case management, and is made available to Washington Apple Health members who become pregnant, notify HCA and UnitedHealthcare Community Plan, and apply for benefits.
+This Health Care Authority (HCA) program includes all Apple Health (Medicaid) benefits, including maternity benefits, maternity support services, and maternity case management, and is made available to Apple Health (Medicaid) members who become pregnant, notify HCA and UnitedHealthcare Community Plan, and apply for benefits.
 Eligibility for the program is determined by HCA.

 A state health insurance program for people with low income who meet certain eligibility requirements.
 Programs can vary from state to state.
-For information on Washington’s Medicaid programs, visit http://hrsa.dshs.wa.gov/.
+For information on Washington’s Apple Health (Medicaid) programs, visit https://www.hca.wa.gov/apple-health

 A federal health insurance program for people who are 65 or older, people with disabilities, or those with end-stage kidney disease.
 Medicare eligibility is not based on income, and basic coverage is the same in each state.